 In legacy versions of Exchange, it was only possible to forward mailboxes to a mail-enabled recipient in the Global Address list.
 This value was stored as an Exchange recipient object in the ForwardingAddress attribute of a user.
 In Exchange 2010, we included the ability to configure forwarding to an SMTP address, which meant the recipient no longer had to be in the GAL.
 In an exercise of true creativity, we stored this forwarding recipient SMTP address in an attribute called … [wait for it] … ForwardingSmtpAddress.
 You can learn about it on docs.microsoft.com.

-In a corollary conversation, when synchronizing identity to Office 365, neither ForwardingAddress nor ForwardingSmtpAddress.
+In a corollary conversation, when synchronizing identity to Office 365, neither ForwardingAddress nor ForwardingSmtpAddress are included.
 So, when it comes to migrating mailboxes, if that mailbox is configured to forward, we aren’t capturing that information.

 Then, post migration, you can re-run the script in Office 365 and apply the forwarding values back to the mailboxes.
 Problem solved.